waveform80/picraft/docs/quickstart.rst

     ...     world.blocks[v - 1:v + 2 - Vector(y=2)] = [
     ...
 Block('wool', data=i) for i in range(9)]

-You should notice the example above executes considerably more quickly.
 Finally, the state of the Minecraft world can be saved and restored easily with the :attr:`~picraft.world.World.checkpoint` object::